Blood Orange Gin Fizz w/ Campari: Simple Winter Cocktail!

 • Glassware.
 I use an 11-ounce old fashioned rocks glass for this recipe.
 You can also use a Collins or highball style glass, a stemless wine glass, or a coupe-style glass!

-• To prevent dilution (if you have a shaker) you can shake everything except the sparkling water with ice, then strain into a glass and top with chilled sparkling water
+• To prevent dilution (if you have a shaker) you can shake everything except the sparkling water with ice, then strain into a chilled glass (pop it in the fridge for 10-15 minutes) and top with chilled sparkling water

 • This recipe scales well for a pitcher.
-Feel free to combine the juice and liquors up to 24 hours in advance, storing in a pitcher in the refrigerator.
+Feel free to combine the juice and liquors up to 24 hours in advance, storing in a sealed container (like a pitcher) in the refrigerator.
 Pour into individual glasses, topping with ice and sparkling water just before serving for maximum freshness

-• Garnishes are optional for this recipe, but good options are a blood orange slice, orange peel twist, or sprig of rosemary or mint
+• Garnishes are optional for this recipe, but good options are a blood orange slice, orange peel twist, or sprig of rosemary or fresh mint.
+For an extra special touch, try a candied orange, or add a pasteurized egg white foam topper!

 Final Thoughts